 Organizationally, each congregation forms an autonomous unit.
 She knows elders and deacons according to Acts of Apostles 20, verses 17 through 35, I Timothy 3, verses 1 through 13; Titus 1, verses 5 through 9; I Peter 5, verses 1 through 14.
 Neither among the elders or among the deacons is there any distinction made; no one is regarded as head but all work together as brothers to carry out the activities of the church in agreement with the inspired examples or teachings in the Bible.
 The elders have the oversight of the congregation, I Peter 5, verses 1 through 3.
 There is always a plurality of elders and deacons in a congregation.
 The number is specified by each congregation separately, depend on the number of brothers who are qualified according to the texts and the number of members in the local church.
 She knows preachers or evangelists and teachers in addition to the members.
 When there are no brothers who meet the qualifications for elders as specified in the above texts, the local church is led temporarily by the capable brothers and evangelists.

 Members of the churches of Christ view and use the Bible, God’s Word, as a complete and perfect book, Revelation 22, verses 18 and 19; and 11 Timothy 3, verses 16 and 17.
 The Bible contains God’s plan of salvation for people; what they must do to worship God; and in every way they can do good work.
 II Timothy 3, verses 15, 16 and 17.
-They do not use any books or articles written by people as authoritative, since these cause disunity among the believers.
+They do not regard any additional books or articles written by people as authoritative, as these may cause disunity among the believers.